Frequently Asked Questions

 We hope this helps you learn more.
 If you have additional questions about the Jacob's Ladder addiction treatment program, contact us.

 Jacob’s Ladder at Brookside Farm is a residential recovery program offering short-term and long-term recovery experiences.
 It is a caring community of professionals and peers transforming men challenged by the disease of addiction.

 Who does jacob's ladder help?

-Jacob’s Ladder at Brookside Farm facilitates recovery for young adult males dealing with drug and alcohol addiction.
+Jacob’s Ladder at Brookside Farm facilitates recovery for adult males dealing with drug and alcohol addiction.

 how is jacob's ladder different from a local treatment center?